wikimedia/service-template-node/README.md

 # service-template-node

-Template for creating MediaWiki Services in Node.js
+Template for creating MediaWiki Services in Node.js.
+This template is no longer maintained and no longer represents best practices for MediaWiki Services in Node.js

 ## Getting Started